noisedaddy/ci_testing/readme.rst

 3. Look up to joins IN POSITION TABLE VIEW/INDEX
 10. MERGE WIN QUERIES IN ONE USING CASE     public function check_win($gameID = null, $player = null, $x = null, $y = null){
-3. For page reload in the middle of the game, currentPlayer can change if its player O because default player is X
-4. add X-O in center of the cell
-After game, add it in the listings
+3. For page reload in the middle of the game, currentPlayer can change if its player O because default player is X After game, add it in the listings